Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5

 2.6.2 The Ground System

-The Chandra "Ground System" is comprised of facilities required to operate the spacecraft, receive and analyze the spacecraft telemetry and provide scientific support to the user community.
+The Chandra "Ground System" is composed of facilities required to operate the spacecraft, receive and analyze the spacecraft telemetry, and provide scientific support to the user community.
 The ground system includes the following elements:

 Deep Space Network